Yoast/wordpress-seo/packages/e2e-tests/README.md

 3. Checkout the e2e-tests branch by doing `git checkout try/e2e-tests-package`.
 4. To install all the necessary dependencies, run the following commands:

+> There are some conflicts that could happen with Puppeteer and newer versions of Node.
+> Before running the following commands, please make sure your Node version is set to 12.
+> This can be done through [nvm](https://github.com/nvm-sh/nvm), with the command `nvm use 12`.

 ```
 composer install
 yarn